-For the first 8 or so years of my marriage, a constant argument was the frequency of sex.
+For the first 8 or so years of our marriage, my wife and I were in constant argument was the frequency of sex.
 This seems to be a common theme with many couples.
 At least the ones who are willing to talk about it.
 In fact, I’m not sure I’ve talked to another couple where it isn’t an issue.

 Now, I’m not going to get into why it was an issue, that’s a discussion for another post, and another time.
 In this post, I want to discuss the issue of the struggle.
 Why is it a struggle?
 How do you resolve the struggle?